-5. INTEREST INCOME
+6. INTEREST INCOME

-Group Note 2018 €'000 2017 €'000
+Group 2019 €'000 2018 €'000

-Interest on loans and receivables 6,474 248,238
+Interest on loans and receivables - 6,474

-Interest on financial assets at FVOCI 23 2,020 -
+Interest on financial assets at FVOCI - 2,020

-Interest on cash and cash equivalents 30 78
+Interest on cash and cash equivalents 18 30

-Total interest income 8,524 248,316
+Total interest income 18 8,524

-In 2017, interest income on loans and receivables was calculated using the EIR method of accounting.
-This method recognises interest income at a constant rate over the life of the loan and differed from actual cash received and amounts ultimately recognised in the financial statements.
-The 2018 amount relates to finalisation of recognition of EIR associated with loans and receivables on clarification of final positions.
+In 2018, interest income on loans and receivables relates to finalisation of recognition of EIR associated with loans and receivables on clarification of final positions.
 Interest income on financial assets at FVOCI is calculated using the EIR method of accounting.